Est. 2016 Intermediate

 Perhaps Zig’s most prominent success is Bun, a JavaScript and TypeScript runtime created by Jarred Sumner.
 Bun demonstrates what Zig makes possible:

-• 3x faster than Node.js in many benchmarks
+• Significantly faster startup - approximately 5-8x faster than Node.js in startup benchmarks

 • Built-in bundler and test runner